Harvard-Forest-Ecosystems/stem_flux_processing/README.md

  - tree_volumes.csv
     - Contains calculated tree collar volumes.
 Volumes were calculated based on the average depth from 4 measured points on each collar.
 - combined_dataset_full.csv
     - final output from all processing scripts.
 Contains data from fall 2023 to fall 2024
+- HF-MatthesLab/data/stem-CH4-flux/diurnal/diurnal_final
+    - output
+        - output dataframe with processed stem fluxes
+    - LGR2
+        - necessary raw LGR data from the dirunal measurements
+    - fisher_met_09012024.csv
+        - necessary meterological data
+    - diurnal_volumes.csv
+          - calculated volumes for the dirunal chambers
+    - diurnal_updated.csv
+        - diurnal data with some small time updates
+    - diurnal_flux_field_data.xlsx.csv
+        - raw diurnal data

 ## What do these scripts do
 - Summer2023